-Our once and forever queen of comedy is now the queen of a very particular — and very relatable — genre of comedy: the grueling postpartum days.
-In fact, in the running for the award (yes, we made this award up in our heads) for “Amy Schumer’s best mom moment ever” are both her amazing and hilarious pregnancy pics as well as her postpartum photos so far.
+Amy Schumer remains our once and forever queen of comedy.
+But she’s now also the queen of a very particular — and very relatable — genre of comedy: the baby days.
+In fact, in the running for the award (yes, we made this award up in our heads) for “Amy Schumer’s best mom moment ever” are both her amazing and hilarious pregnancy pics as well as her postpartum and parenting photos so far.

 Comedian and actor Amy Schumer gave birth on Sunday, May 5, to her first child, Gene, with husband Chris Fischer (after a crash visit to the Met Gala red carpet on the way to the hospital, no less).

 And as usual, Schumer is pulling no punches when it comes to telling the real story.
 Her maternity posts were a freaking delight, so we suspected we were in for a major treat when the baby arrived.
 But nothing could have prepared us for the top-shelf, completely candid, deliciously relatable posts she’s given her fans about new motherhood.
 We are stanning so hard.

 Here are our top Schumer mom moments so far.

 Her sneaky unseen baby pic